Brugmansia × candida

 Brugmansia × candida (syn.
-Datura × candida), the angel's trumpet, is a hybrid species of flowering plant in the family Solanaceae.
+Datura × candida), also known as angel's trumpet or moonflower, is a hybrid species of flowering plant in the family Solanaceae.
 Its parents are Brugmansia aurea and Brugmansia versicolor, with both listed as extinct in the wild.

 Brugmansia × candida is native to Colombia and Ecuador, and has been introduced to tropical locations worldwide.
 A large shrub or small tree reaching at most 6 m, it is typically found in the seasonally dry tropics.
 Its cultivars 'Angels Sunbeam', 'Creamsickle', 'Grand Marnier', and 'Knightii' have all gained the Royal Horticultural Society's Award of Garden Merit as ornamentals.

+Cultivation

+It does best in warmer, frost-free regions.
+It should be watered regularly, especially in drier regions.
+Planted in well-drained, rich soil, in sunny or semi-shaded areas.
+In windy or colder regions, it is recommended to plant it in a sheltered space.